NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Troll Warleader.md

 abilities_mid:
   - name: ""
   - name: "Furious Roar"
-    desc: "`pf2:r`  **Trigger** The troll warleader takes electricity or fire damage\n**Effect** The warleader uses their Primordial Roar and, if they're aware of the damage's source, can Stride toward it.
+    desc: "`pf2:r`  **Trigger** The troll warleader takes electricity or fire damage\n* * *\n\n**Effect** The warleader uses their Primordial Roar and, if they're aware of the damage's source, can Stride toward it.
 If the warleader has persistent fire damage, they attempt a DC 15 Flat check to remove it."

   - name: "[[Bestiary Ability Glossary/Reactive Strike|Reactive Strike]]"
     desc: "`pf2:r`  "